F4FXL/DStarGateway/README.md

 # 2. Current State
 ## 2.1.
 Code sanity
 The current code is working, yet ugly IMHO as it is a mix of C and C++ of various ages.

 The code has also been amended to no longer rely on compiler defines for paths like log or data.
 These can be set in configuration file.

+Quite a few classes are more or less copy/paste from each other some sanitization by using base classes or template classes would greatly improve code maintainibility.
 ## 2.2.
 Code Credit
 - Jonathan Naylor G4KLX (The original author of [ircddbGateway](https://github.com/g4klx/ircDDBGateway))
 - Thomas A. Early N7TAE (Code taken from his [smart-group](https://github.com/n7tae/smart-group-server) software)